remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 - use ground fog in sequeneces of scenes with color distortion.
 Snappy camera movements, esp when catching  the ground fog.
 Bonus if can find choreo of Remilia pointing down.

 ## History
+- 2020/11/16 - Clean up a bunch of weird bone positions.
+Out-of-focus cleanup.
+Change up that intro clock thing.
+Interpolation refining.
+Add 1:40-1:49
+- 2020/11/14 - 1:12-1:23 modify to be variation/embelleshment of A section.
+1:23-1:40 first pass.
 - 2020/11/13 - aaaaaaaaaaaaa.
 Fuck the bridge.
 First pass at chorus.
 Bit of A' section.
 0:43-1:23 Adjust lighting/PostMovie.
 - 2020/08/22 - Add in cheaplens, diffusion, motion blur, post process shaders.
 Add :26-:32, adjust broach gem and hair materials.
 - 2020/08/21 - More tweaks from :15-:26.
 Add some fx.
 Add some links to readmes.
 Asset hunting(GyuunyuuP is back huzzah).
 Planning/brainstorming for overall structure.
 Start on 'cutscenes'.